RescueSocial/Case_Fixers_Depp_Heard_Influence_Witnesses/Unseen Witnesses-Victims - Playbook/README.md

 #### <b><i>These are the Unpleasant Trenches that are supposedly "the Underbelly" of Hollywood. </i></b>
 Secondly, it's intensified by the manipulation of audio recording laws (Western vs Eastern States, e.g.), and false claims of having preferences to access enforcement.

-- <b>If you ever watched <i>The Proposal Movie <a href="https://www.imdb.com/title/tt1041829/?ref_=nm_knf_t_1">(2009)</a></i> with Sandra Bullock and Ryan Renolds, it's like the fictional script- it's reversing witness interference to create fear of communications</i>.</b>
+- <b>If you ever watched <i>The Proposal Movie <a href="https://www.imdb.com/title/tt1041829/?ref_=nm_knf_t_1">(2009)</a></i> with Sandra Bullock and Ryan Renolds, it's like the fictional script- reversing witness interference to create fear of communications</i>.</b>
 <br>That script is comedic, <i>but imagine this intensified to <b>reality and involving abuse, violence,</b></i> rather than merely a fictional marriage.
-Further, there are references to bribing and fraud.
+Further, there are references to bribery and fraud.
 <i><br>Video Trailer of Movie: https://www.youtube.com/watch?v=Z2lYA7L7PZY</i>
 - <b> Now see the Golden Era Scene from To Catch a Thief (1955) Grace Kelly & Cary Grant Walking Scene, where he makes financial commentary.
-Also directed by Alfred Hitchcok</b> https://youtu.be/HMeQ99Pyd5w?si=NeB10EHPDIJ2TdyN
+Also directed by Alfred Hitchcok in a picturesque setting</b> https://youtu.be/HMeQ99Pyd5w?si=NeB10EHPDIJ2TdyN

-<b>This is sadly actually a very scary experience that feels (or is) extortionary.
+<b>This is sadly actually a very scary experience that feels extortionary.
 It meanwhile, continues.</b> Protecting witnesses/victims is essential, but sadly it's been forced upon the victims themselves to understand/recognize, which is difficult.

 <b>Amber Heard was originally a Witness for Brooks Gregg "Rocky" when the lawsuit was filed in October 2019:</b>
 <br>https://trellis.law/doc/71989613/witness-list-joint-witness-list-filed-by-john-c-depp-defendant-infinitum-nihil-defendant